 Current PTA Handbook with any updates to policies and procedures/job essentials.
 PTA Program's Handbook resides on program web site.
 Send link to Dean if needed.
-(Fall only) Total number of students enrolled in program for liability insurance (Fall only) FT Faculty Door Schedules - update and post for semester; save on G drive (shared divisional drive),- alert Instructional Administrative Assistant/HS Dean of completion Update textbo ook list/bookstore numbers Check after Completed Tasks Update textbook list for Spring semester.
+(Fall only) Total number of students enrolled in program for liability insurance (Fall only) (Fall only) FT Faculty Door Schedules - update and post for semester; save on G drive (shared divisional drive),- alert Instructional Administrative Assistant/HS Dean of completion Update textbo ook list/bookstore numbers Check after Completed Tasks • Update textbook list for Spring semester.
 Send request via portal.
 Wait for email from bookstore for exact due date and updated instructions.
-Ensure medic cal exam forms are uploaded on Castlebranch prior to first day of class & Issue Ianual (Fall only) Check after Completed Tasks - Ensure medical exam forms are uploaded on Castlebranch prior to first day.
+Ensure medic cal exam forms are uploaded on Castlebranch prior to first day of class & Issue Assessment M Ianual (Fall only) Check after Completed Tasks Ensure medical exam forms are uploaded on Castlebranch prior to first day.
 (Reminder: In the event that a student is unable to provide faculty with a medical exam form on first day, they will not be allowed to participate in any hands-on activities until uploaded).
 Review medical exam forms and note health concerns on student list found in student info folder on G drive.
 Use this list during Advisement appointments to discuss concerns.
-Issue first year students an Assessment Manual during first day of PTA 102 urd: (Fall only) Check after Completed Tasks Submit names of Advisory Board Members for new academic year to Dean of Business, Health Sciences & Homeland Security per request from Dean's office.
+Issue first year students an Assessment Manual during first day of PTA 102 Advisory Boa erd: (Fall only) Check after Completed Tasks Submit names of Advisory Board Members for new academic year to Dean of Business, Health Sciences & Homeland Security per request from Dean's office.
 Every 3 years = new term; send letters to old members and invitations to new members.
 See G drive; Secure folder for letter templates.
-Create MS Outlook Contact Group with updated Advisory Member list sts: (Fall only) Check after Completed Tasks Schedule request for new photos with Marketing; set date and request students/faculty to participate.
+Create MS Outlook Contact Group with updated Advisory Member list Photo Reques sts: (Fall only) Check after Completed Tasks - Compress Schedule request for new photos with Marketing; set date and request students/faculty to participate.
 New photos every other year; at a minimum per request of marketing for use in catalog, web page and brochures.
-Budget: (Fall only) Check after Completed Tasks Copy previous fiscal year's Excel spread sheet tracking budget and revise with account figures for new fiscal year.
+Budget: (Fall Check after Completed Tasks Sompieted Copy previous fiscal year's Excel spread sheet tracking budget and revise with account figures for new fiscal year.
 Dean to provide new figures in early September.
-See Budget Folder on Program Coordinator I drive for template
+See Budget Folder on Program Coordinator I drive for template bee Budget Folder on Frogram Coordinator Furive for template